ChangingMinds Web

 Performance problems occur where they simply do not have the skills to do their jobs.
 This may be spread across the range of activities involved or be specific skills which bring down their overall performance.

-Problem C-players can show up in the upper ranks of an organization, where issues can include the 'Peter principle' of being promoted to their level of incompetence to people 'retiring on the job', treating promotion as a reason not to work and fobbing it all off those below them.
+Problem C-players can show up in the upper ranks of an organization, where issues can include the 'Peter Principle' of being promoted to their level of incompetence, or people 'retiring on the job', treating promotion as a reason not to work and fobbing it all off those below them.

 Managing the problems